cosmos/interchain-security/CONTRIBUTING.md

 ## Project Board

-We use self-organizing principles to coordinate and collaborate across organizations in structured "EPIC" that focus on specific problem domains or architectural components of ICS.
+We use self-organizing principles to coordinate and collaborate across organizations in structured "EPIC" that focuses on specific problem domains or architectural components of ICS.
 For details, see the [GitHub Project board](https://github.com/orgs/cosmos/projects/28/views/11).

 The developers work in sprints, which are available in a [GitHub Project](https://github.com/orgs/cosmos/projects/28/views/2).